Senckenberg-Nature-Research-SDEI/lm_embeddings4species/README.md

 ![LM Embeddings 4 Species](assets/readme_logo.svg)

+* Note The paper on the experiments was accepted by the Ontology Matching Workshop co-located with ISWC'26 in Bari, Italy.

 This repository evaluates pretrained transformer-based language model embeddings for identifying synonym relationships between legacy and currently accepted species names in biodiversity datasets.

 Rather than training a task-specific classifier, species names are embedded using a variety of pretrained language models and compared using cosine similarity.
 Synonym detection is performed using a fixed similarity threshold, providing a simple zero-shot evaluation of embedding quality for taxonomic name matching.

 Experiments were conducted on balanced Coleoptera and Lepidoptera datasets derived from biodiversity taxonomic resources.
 The benchmark compares scientific, biomedical, retrieval-oriented, and general-purpose embedding models for their ability to distinguish synonym and non-synonym species name pairs without any fine-tuning.
 ## Features

 * Taxonomic name embedding generation